I’m sorry I couldn’t write this blog post yesterday, but my pet rabbit escaped and I had to rescue him from the foxes in the woods.

 A culture of ‘acceptance’ also appears to be exacerbating the problem.
 According to the statistics, employees felt they could happily take around five days off before anyone started to take notice, while a third of employees said they were more likely to throw a sickie if they saw their colleagues getting away with it.

-So what steps are you taking to manage Monday morning-itis in your business?
+So what steps are you taking to manage workplace absenteeism in your business, and is your business prepared to manage its sickness absence rates effectively?
 And what’s the most creative excuse you’ve ever heard?